BFA Photography, Film Studies Minor, Ohio University

 ABOUT

 Professor Johnston's award-winning films have been exhibited by the National Gallery of Art, BAMPFA, San Francisco International LGBT Film Festival, Athens International Film & Video Festival, the Calder Foundation, Queer Salon Berlin, Officinema and are distributed by Canyon Cinema.
-Curatorial work includes experimental programs, talks and discussions at festivals, universities, galleries and salons worldwide, most recently in Australia and Mexico.
-Denah's Queer film programming has been supported by the NEA and Warhol Foundation.
-Publications include writings on the artistic rebellion of avant-garde cinema from post-war to punk, auteur theory, the occult, women and queer filmmakers, and co-editing agnesfilms, a website supporting feminist filmmaking from 2014-2024.
+Curatorial work includes experimental programs, talks and discussions at festivals, universities, galleries and salons worldwide, most recently in England, Australia and Mexico.
+Denah's queer film programming has been supported by the NEA and Warhol Foundation.
+Publications include writings on the artistic rebellion of avant-garde cinema from post-war to punk, auteur theory, the occult, women and queer filmmakers, and co-editing agnesfilms, a website supporting feminist filmmaking from 2014-2023.
 Current research focuses on excavating and programming rarely screened prints from the vault and the women of Canyon Cinema.
-Professor Johnston recently presented a paper on the Women of Canyon Cinema at the University of Sussex in Brighton in June 2023 and is working on several film-related projects.
+Professor Johnston recently presented a paper on the Women of Canyon Cinema at the University of Sussex in Brighton, UK followed-up by a curated screening of work on the topic at the Roxie Theater.
+Denah continues to create film-based work and writes about film criticism, history, exhibition, collectives and reception.

 Women of Canyon Cinema, Roxie Theater, May 22, 2024

-Post-Screening Discussion with Denah Johnston in conversation with Steve Anker, Antonella Bonfanti, Maia Cybelle Carpenter, Janis Crystal Lipzin, and Amy Reid.
+Post-Screening Discussion: Denah Johnston in conversation with Steve Anker, Antonella Bonfanti, Maia Cybelle Carpenter, Janis Crystal Lipzin and Amy Reid.

 Emerging from research on the many roles women have played in the history of Canyon Cinema, this program provides a glimpse into the array of films by women in the organization’s beginnings in the 1960s through the end of the 1990s.
 These filmmakers explore an array of aesthetic and conceptual approaches to topics from women at work behind the scenes as well as domestic life, sexism in art, puritanical attitudes about sexuality and life, complexities of love, issues of control, photographic reproduction, optical printing and feminist critique of pornography.

-"Women of Canyon Cinema," Doing Women's Film and Television History Conference, Univeristy of Sussex, Brighton UK, June 2023
+"Women of Canyon Cinema," Doing Women's Film and Television History Conference: Changing Streams and Channels, University of Sussex, Brighton UK, June 14, 2023.

 “Lynne Ramsay: Outsider Auteur.”
 SCAN Journal of Media Arts Culture Special REVcon Issue.
 Eds.
 Jack Sargeant and Alex Munt.
 Macquire University, Australia.
 Vol. 10 No. 1, January 2013.
 Web.